Consultant spotlight series: Stephen Ford

 With our clients, I talk to senior international stakeholders and project teams.

 Is there anything else you’d like to add?

-I genuinely enjoy what I do with Digiterre, glad to be partnering with them and exploring new technologies clients – it’s a rewarding experience.
+I genuinely enjoy what I do at Digiterre and exploring new technologies for clients – it’s a rewarding experience.

 Thank you very much.